Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

 Moving Average (q) -> Number of lagged forecast errors in the prediction equation.

 ## Fit SARIMA model and get results
+The Auto Regressive Integrated Moving Average (ARIMA) model has the following hyperparameters to account for seasonality, trend, and noise in the data:

+Number of auto regressive terms (p): the effects of past values Number of differences (d): the amount of differencing (see above) Number of moving average terms (q): the error of the model as a linear combination of the error values observed at previous time points in the past
+(P, D, Q) follow the same definition but are applied to the seasonal component of the time series.

+The optimal values for these hyperparameters were selected based on prior steps and a gridsearch.
+The model was then built.

 ![header](time-series/mod4_ts13.png)

 ## Train Predicted Results